rahul189git/FamilyTreeCLI/README.md

 This utility helps user do various operations to check their relation and add family member in the family.

 To Start Application, click on "family_graph.bat"
-It helps use maintain their family tree of multiple generation through 3 opertions as below.
+It helps user maintain their family tree of multiple generation through 3 opertions as below.

 1).Show relative: Person=Alex Relation=Brothers
 Where relations are :